Updated September 15, 2021

 How can I help the Zoo right now?

-As a non-profit organization, the Kansas City Zoo relies on funding from tickets, memberships, and program revenue and donations.
-We were closed for two months, continue to have limited capacity, and have canceled many events and programs.
+As a nonprofit organization, the Kansas City Zoo relies on funding from tickets, memberships, and program revenue and donations.
+We were closed for two months, limited capacity for more than a year, and had to cancel many events and programs.
 We know that this is a difficult time for everyone but if you would like to help the Zoo, you can do so through a financial donation that helps us continue to provide amazing care to our more than 1,700 animal residents.